 |Global Switch||Docklands||15MW?||Upgrading floor space from sub 1kW/square metre to modern standards|

-In terms of the schemes listed above Global Switch may seem a bit of an anomaly being the existing two buildings adjacent to Telehouse.
-These are both pretty old facilities now and I think Switch North, or London 1 which opened in 1999 was only built to 500W/sq m while the newer (relatively speaking) and much larger East building (opened 2002) to only 733kw/sq m.
-Switch are now beginning a programme of upgrade works; when a suite sold on a long-term lease is vacated, you can double or triple the IT power load by replacing chillers, UPS etc and bring the area up 1.5 or even 2kW/sq m that is more typical of modern facilities.
-The first such upgrade is now underway in the North building delivering 2.6MW at 2kW/sq m and we can expect more of this to come over time.
+In terms of the schemes listed above Global Switch may seem a bit of an anomaly, being the existing two buildings adjacent to Telehouse.
+These are both pretty old facilities now and I think Switch North, or London 1, which opened in 1999, was only built to 500W/sq m, while the newer (relatively speaking) and much larger East building (opened 2002) to only 733kw/sq m.
+Switch are now beginning a programme of upgrade works.
+When a suite sold on a long-term lease is vacated, you can double or triple the IT power load by replacing chillers, UPS etc and bring the area up 1.5 or even 2kW/sq m, as is more typical of modern facilities.
+The first such upgrade is now underway in the North building, delivering 2.6MW at 2kW/sq m and we can expect more of this to come over time.

-Given the sheer scale of the two Global Switch buildings (65,000 sq m) the potential new capacity is huge, let alone the proposed new “South” building that could add yet further significant new supply.
-The key aspect to unlocking this potential has been the new company ownership, with the company now majority owned by a Chinese investment consortium and clearly in a much more expansionist mind than the ultra-conservative approach of the previous owners.
+Given the sheer scale of the two Global Switch buildings (65,000 sq m) the potential new capacity is huge.
+And the proposed new “South” building that could add yet further significant new supply.
+The key aspect to unlocking this potential has been the new company ownership, with the company now majority owned by a Chinese investment consortium, and clearly in a much more expansionist mind than the ultra-conservative approach of the previous owners.
 However, the impact of last week’s news that the company’s planned IPO has now been shelved has yet to be seen or understood.

 Yet more (American) new entrants to the London data centre market

-I have already written about zColo and Iron Mountain arriving here in the UK back in January this year, with both companies acquiring previously privately owned and occupied data centres.
-For zColo it was the former T-Systems data centre in Feltham (4MW) whereas Iron Mountain acquired the Credit Suisse data centre on the Slough Trading Estate and which will eventually offer 15MW of customer IT load.
+I wrote about zColo and Iron Mountain arriving here in the UK back in January this year, with both companies acquiring previously privately owned-and-occupied data centres.
+For zColo it was the former T-Systems data centre in Feltham (4MW) whereas Iron Mountain acquired the Credit Suisse data centre on the Slough Trading Estate, which will eventually offer 15MW of customer IT load.
 The company are also intending to build a second facility on Buckingham Avenue to provide nearly 30MW across the two sites.

 Finally, Edgeconnex will be yet another new name in the UK market in 2019.
-Interestingly the company lists both London and Manchester on its corporate website but as yet with little details.
-Somewhat contrary to the generally perceived concept that “edge” data centres will be small, well connected regional facilities thus far in Europe Edgeconnex have launched two wholesale schemes, 55MW in Amsterdam and thus far smaller Dublin site of 6000 sq m.
+Interestingly, the company lists both London and Manchester on its corporate website but as yet with little details.
+Somewhat contrary to the generally perceived concept that ‘edge’ data centres will be small, well-connected regional facilities, thus far in Europe Edgeconnex have launched two wholesale schemes, 55MW in Amsterdam and a far smaller Dublin site of 6,000 sq m.

 Impact for retail colocation buyers

-My final table below highlights the entries into the Colo-X UK data centre data base since the fourth quarter of 2015 that I mentioned at the start of this review.
-18 new facilities have been opened in the UK market to date since then, 9 of which we describe as retail focussed and 9 from wholesale operators, providing just over 1m sq ft of net technical capacity in total.
+My final table below highlights the entries into the Colo-X UK data centre data base since the fourth quarter of 2015.
+18 new facilities have been opened in the UK market to-date since then, nine of which we describe as retail-focussed and nine from wholesale operators, providing just over 1m sq ft of net technical capacity in total.

-In the wholesale sector its just under 750,000 sq ft or 150MW and seven of these sites are in the M25 market, part of the trend outlined earlier in this article, but two are regional UK, GTP3’s Birmingham site (whose anchor tenant is 6Degrees) but also Stellium in the north-east.
+In the wholesale sector it’s just under 750,000 sq ft or 150MW.
+Seven of these sites are in the M25 market (part of the trend outlined earlier in this article) but two are regional UK: GTP3’s Birmingham site (whose anchor tenant is 6Degrees) and Stellium in the north-east.